kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 the reference electrode to any point on circuit board ground that connects to a component other than the ADC device before connecting to the ADC.
 Ideally, the value of resistance of this component will be as equal as practical to the resistance of the plant tissue under test.
-The resistance of the plant tissue between the electrodes can be decreased or increased by adjustment of the surface area in contact with the electrode pouches - more contact are gives less resistance as well as a better signal-to-noise ratio but also probably produces greater undesirable measurement effect.
+The resistance of the plant tissue between the electrodes can be decreased or increased by adjustment of the surface area in contact with the electrode pouches - more contact area gives less resistance as well as a better signal-to-noise ratio but also probably produces greater undesirable measurement effect.
 At this stage, end-users are on their own to learn about how to avoid electrical current leakage paths.
 As far as avoiding radiated electrical noise, maintain adequate distance from flourscent and neon lighting and any other source of noise you discover.

 Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures for the phenomenon to be observable.
 Take that to mean what you will.
 I believe it means